mizuki-nana/coreVM/README.md

 developing a custom runtime for a dynamic programming language tends to be extremely complex, error prone and resource consuming, thus ending up being a very intimidating part in the process.
-Although there are candidates of generic dynamic language runtimes out there that are available, many of them lack the robustness, efficiency and versatility that can meet the language requirements.
+Although there are candidates of generic dynamic language runtimes that are available, many of them lack the robustness, efficiency and versatility that can meet the language requirements.

-coreVM is a language-agnostic virtual machine designed to provide a runtime for dynamic programming languages of various kinds.
+coreVM is a language-agnostic virtual machine designed to provide a runtime for dynamic programming languages.
 The design strives to achieve extremely versatile interfaces and modern runtime functionalities, which unfetters language developers from the burden of developing custom runtimes and the tedious compiler integrations involved.
-Instead of re-inventing the wheel, developers can focus more on the design and development of language features.
+Instead of re-inventing the wheel, developers can focus on the design and development of language features.

 ## Design Overview